Parable of the Renegades

 When he finally realized his panic attack was amounting to nothing, Lucas affixed his hands to Rio's shoulders, fingers gripping them tightly.
 It was out of reflex that Lucas tried to pry Rio off him, but he couldn't bring himself to give it his all.
 Rio still had her teeth firmly attached to his neck and any attempt to force her off would most likely result in him losing a chunk as a price.

 Rio held Lucas tight as she continued to drain his vitality.
 A weak glow was emitted all over her person and she regained some of the stamina she used up.
-Her face slowly regenerated, new foams of flesh grew and covered all traces of her mysterious obsidian skin along with what it contained.
-All that was left at the end of her regeneration were the azure cracks around her human eyes, but they had slightly rescinded.
+Her face slowly regenerated, new foams of flesh grew and covered some of the traces of her mysterious obsidian skin along with what it contained.

 That was how long Rio held on before she released Lucas from the grip of her jaws.
 Still holding him down on the floor, Rio loomed over Lucas.
 Her feline eye gave off a menacing stare, and her mouth was slightly opened to reveal her bloodstained teeth.
 It was as if she was trying to convey herself as the last image he would ever see before his demise.
 All of the accumulated life-drain from [Reaper's Embrace] left Lucas helpless, unable to do much except look back at the [Renegade] horror above him.